nbratset/BioTrack/README.md

 4. This creates 3 outputs: merged otu table (abundances of each taxa), merged taxonomy table (phylogeny of each taxa), and merged metadata (`combined_metadata.csv`).

 ## Step 3: Microbiome Analysis
-1. See `Full Analysis and Report Generation Python Environment Setup` below to set up your python virtual environment to run this analysis.
+1. See `Analysis Python Environment Setup` below to set up your python virtual environment to run this analysis.

 2. Provide your output from the R script as input arguments to the analysis pipeline.